mwat56/uploadhandler/README.md

 * `aDestDir` is the directory where the incoming file is finally stored after processing it.
 * `aFieldName` is the name/ID of the form/field your web-page uses to accept the file-upload.
 * `aUpURL` is the URL your web-page's `FORM` element POSTs its data to.
-This URL will be intercepted (if it's accessed by the POST HTTP method) and its data will be proccessed.
+This URL will be intercepted (if it's accessed by the POST HTTP method) and its data will be processed.
-* `aNextURL` is the URL the user get's forwarded to after the file upload was successfully processed.
+* `aNextURL` is the URL the user gets forwarded to after the file upload was successfully processed.
 * `aMaxSize` defines the max. accepted size of uploaded files.
 Files bigger than that value will be rejected.
 Think carefully about which size will suit your actual needs.